tophat/jenkins-timeline-plugin/docs/contribute.md

 The Node application that is run by the plugin can be worked on without having to rebuild and reinstall the plugin in Jenkins.

-To run the web app independently of the rest of the plugin, deactivate your Jenkins instance's security (__Manage Jenkins__ > __Configure Global Security__, untick the __Enable security__ checkbox and apply/save the changes) and alter the web app code as follows:
+To run the web app independently of the rest of the plugin:
+Alter the web app code as follows:

 ```
 //In webapp_src/src/index.js